zl3455/Programing-for-Psych-Final-Project/README.md

 # Global Health Financing Analysis

-## Project Overview

-This project is my final assignment for `Programming for Psychologists`.

-For this project, I chose `Option A`, which means I completed a coding project based on real data.
 I used a TidyTuesday dataset about global health financing to explore how countries pay for health care and how health spending changes across countries.

 The project includes 6 analyses and a graph for each analysis.